aiko-chan-ai/discord.js-selfbot-v13/README.md

 - Discord Apps Setting [Theme, Language, ...]
 - Get Profile GuildMember [Nitro Time, Boost Time, Connected Account, Bio, ...]
 - Setting Position Guild and Folder
+- Custom Status and RPC (without button, because it's not working)
 - You can request more features for my module by placing an issue!

 ## Links [Discord.js]